andyatkinson/andyatkinson.github.io/_posts/2021-10-15-work-on-what-matters.md

 ### More Ideas

-* Foster growth
+These are just copied from the source material with my own quick summaries.

+* Foster growth.
+Growing the team around you is always appreciated and valuable.
-* "Edit" - improve something
+* "Edit" - improve something that was good that could be great.
 * Finish things (be a closer)
-* What only you can do.
-Do you have a unique skill to bring to the team?
+* "What only you can do".
+Leverage unique skills by brining them to the team to level everyone up.

 ### Wrap Up